fastfeelessbitcoin/fastfeelessbitcoin-wallet/README.md

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 [Get started here at CONTRIBUTING.md](CONTRIBUTING.md).

 If you want to know how to setup the development environment head over to [DEVELOPMENT.md](DEVELOPMENT.md).

-## Donations

-If you have found FastFeelessBitcoin-Wallet useful and are feeling generous, you can donate at `nano_3niceeeyiaa86k58zhaeygxfkuzgffjtwju9ep33z9c8qekmr3iuc95jbqc8`

-Thanks a lot!